danbev/learning-nodejs/README.md

 So a different thread can use uv_async_sent(&dispatch_debug_messages_async) to to wake up the eventloop and have the DispatchDebugMessagesAsyncCallback function called.

-### DispatchDebugMessagesAsyncCallback
-If the debugger is not running this function will start it.
-This will print 'Starting debugger agent.' if it was not started.
-It will then start processing debugger messages.

-    ParseArgs(argc, argv, exec_argc, exec_argv, &v8_argc, &v8_argv);

-Parses the command line arguments passed.
-If you want to inspect them you can use:

-    (lldb) p *(char(*)[1]) new_v8_argv

-This is something that I've not seen before either:

-    if (v8_is_profiling) {
-        uv_loop_configure(uv_default_loop(), UV_LOOP_BLOCK_SIGNAL, SIGPROF);
-    }

-What does uv_loop_configure do?
-It sets additional loop options.
-This [example](https://github.com/danbev/learning-libuv/blob/master/configure.c) was used to look a little closer at it.

-    if (!use_debug_agent) {
-       RegisterDebugSignalHandler();
-    }

-use_debug_agent is the flag `--debug` that can be provided to node.
-So when it is not give RegisterDebugSignalHandler will be called.

-### RegisterDebugSignalHandler
-First thing that happens is :

-    CHECK_EQ(0, uv_sem_init(&debug_semaphore, 0));

-We are creating a semaphore with a count of 0.

-    sigset_t sigmask;
-    sigfillset(&sigmask);
-    CHECK_EQ(0, pthread_sigmask(SIG_SETMASK, &sigmask, &sigmask));

-Calling `sigfillset` initializes a signal set to contain all signals.
-Then a pthreads_sigmask will replace the old mask with the new one.

-     pthread_t thread;
-     const int err = pthread_create(&thread, &attr, DebugSignalThreadMain, nullptr);

-A new thread is created and its entry function will be DebugSignalThreadMain.
-The nullptr is the argument to the function.

-     CHECK_EQ(0, pthread_sigmask(SIG_SETMASK, &sigmask, nullptr));

-The last nullprt is the old set which can be stored (if it was not null that is)

-    RegisterSignalHandler(SIGUSR1, EnableDebugSignalHandler);

-This function will setup the sigaction struct and set the handler to EnableDebugSignalHandler.
-So sending USR1 to this process will invoke the handler.
-But nothing has been sent at this time, only configured to handle these signals.

-### DebugSignalThreadMain
-Will block waiting for the semaphore to become non zero.
-If you check above, the counter for the semaphore is zero so any thread calling uv_sem_wait will block until it becomes non-zero.

-    for (;;) {
-      uv_sem_wait(&debug_semaphore);
-      TryStartDebugger();
-    }
-    return nullptr;

-So this thread will just wait until uv_sem_post(&debug_semaphore) is called.
-So where is that done?
-That is done in EnableDebugSignalHandler

 ### EnableDebugSignalHandler
 This is where we signal the semaphore which will increment the counter, and any threads in the wait queue will now run.
 So our thread that is